Our skin cancer team has extensive experience and the most advanced technology to diagnose and treat nonmelanoma skin cancers. We offer you:

 Skin cancer diagnosis

 Your doctor will look at any mark on your skin that seems suspicious.
 The doctor will ask when it appeared, whether its size or shape has changed, and whether it has been itchy or bleeding.
-Your primary care doctor or dermatologist may do further tests, such as:
+They may do further tests, such as:

-Biopsy: A small tissue sample is removed and sent to a lab where a type of doctor called a pathologist uses a microscope to look for cancer cells.
+- Biopsy: A small tissue sample is removed and sent to a lab to check for cancer cells.
 The biopsy may remove the entire tumor, which can cure basal and squamous cell skin cancers.
 Skin biopsies are done with a local anesthetic.
-Types include:

 - Shave biopsy: Your doctor shaves off the top layers of skin with a surgical blade.